-Nitrogen Management Plan Summary Report: In addition to the Nitrogen Management Plan Worksheet, commercial irrigators with parcels within a groundwater High Vulnerability Area (HVA) must complete and submit a Summary Report based on your 2017 NMP Worksheet.
-The Summary Report is to be submitted to STWEC by February 15, 2018.
+Nitrogen Management Plan Summary Report: In addition to the Nitrogen Management Plan Worksheet, commercial irrigators with parcels within a groundwater High Vulnerability Area (HVA) must complete and submit a Summary Report based on the NMP Worksheet.
+The Summary Report is to be submitted to STWEC by March 1, 2019.

 Sediment and Erosion Control Plan (SECP): In addition to the certified Nitrogen Management Plan, commercial irrigators with parcels within an area susceptible to sediment and erosion are to complete and submit a certified Sediment and Erosion Control Plan.
 Review the SECP instructions, before completing the SECP template.
 A sample SECP is also available.
 This plan is to be updated annually as on-farm conditions dictate.
 There is no need to submit this plan to STWEC, please keep on-farm or at the place of business.
 Self-certification training and test is now available online for members with this designation.
 Start today: SECP Online Training and Test.
 For further insight, review the SECP self-certification curriculum resources with the SECP self-certification training session.
 Note, a member with this designation must enroll in the training session and pass the test with a score of 70% or better to certify their SECP.